augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 2. Build with CMake

-3. Make the following changes to Open3DConfig.cmake in Open3D/build/CMakeFiles // this to be deleted later when Open3D is updated.
+3. Make the following changes to Open3DConfig.cmake in Open3D/build/CMakeFiles // this to be deleted later when Open3D is updated or OpenARK CMakeLists.txt is updated.
 ```sh
 Change:
 From : get_filename_component(PACKAGE_PREFIX_DIR "${CMAKE_CURRENT_LIST_DIR}/../../../" ABSOLUTE)